alexandrevribeiro/reproducing-vue-recursive-comp-issue-with-typescript/README.md

   Component 2
     Component 1
 ```
-> **Disclaimer:** This is just an example to simulate my real problem, where I have some components to render a JSON (such as JsonProperty, JsonObject, JsonValue, ...), and at a certain point the `JsonObject` renders a `JsonValue` which in turn also render a `JsonObject`.
+> **Disclaimer:** This is just an example to simulate my real problem, where I have some components to render a JSON (such as JsonProperty.vue, JsonObject.vue, JsonValue.vue, ...), and at a certain point the `JsonObject` renders a `JsonValue` which in turn also renders a `JsonObject`.

 ## Error
 ```